 So off we went on a trip to the United States to activate our green cards and see if moving there would be the best way forward for our little family.
 You can circle back to my older posts by clicking here.

 Since then, some more time has passed and we are now coming up on “10 years later” on the calendar.
 There have been some ups and downs, but looking back, we would not have wanted it any other way.
 And as with all major life decisions, when you look back, you realize you have made some mistakes along the way.

 Here is my list of the Top 5 Mistakes to Avoid when Moving Overseas:

 Moving all your Stuff

 We didn’t include all our belongings when we made the move to the US.
 In our case, half a shipping container seemed like plenty of items and even included some one-of-a-kind furniture pieces, as well as some family heirlooms.
 I hear from a lot of people that they regret bringing over all their “old” furniture and “stuff” from South Africa.
-Things didn’t fit into their new home and since it was expensive to ship it, getting rid of it wasn’t an option.
+Things didn’t fit into their new home and since it was expensive to ship them, getting rid of them wasn’t an option.

 I would recommend bringing enough items to remind you of home without recreating your previous home in its entirety.
 Bring your favorite artwork, a furniture piece here and there and definitely include some sentimental items.
 Here are the 7 Items I wish we rather left behind.